550+ 5-Star ReviewsWhatsApp

 Dental Situations

-3. If a patient collapses in the waiting room, how would you assess them?
+3. If a member of the public faints during a community oral-health screening event, how would you assess them?

 NHS & Local Area

-5. What do you know about how the NHS charges for appointments?
+5. What do you understand about how NHS dental treatment is funded and banded for patients?

 6. What are the NHS values, and why are they important?